Pang Lhabsol Festival Sikkim(Last Updated 26 May, 2022)

-The pageantry is actually held in the month of August, on the 15th day of the 7th month of the Tibetan calendar every year.
+The pageantry is held in August, on the 15th day of the 7th month of the Tibetan calendar every year.
 It falls somewhere between August and September.
-This is the day when India gained independence and is therefore the crucial time for the Indians.
+This is the day when India gained independence and is, therefore, the crucial time for the Indians.
 Invoking God on that day is regarded as very auspicious; the people of Sikkim seem to do that on behalf of the country.

 History of the Pang Lhabsol Festival

-At Sikkim, the third-largest Mountain called Kanchenjunga is located and it is replete with numerous Buddhist Monasteries.
-The Monasteries are the sites of pilgrimage for the Mahayana Buddhists and the Hinayana Buddhists.
+At Sikkim, the third-largest Mountain called Kanchenjunga is located, and it is replete with numerous Buddhist Monasteries.
+The Monasteries are pilgrimage sites for the Mahayana Buddhists and the Hinayana Buddhists.
 The Pang Lhabsol festival in Sikkim is designated as the third Chogyal of Sikkim.
 The word Phang means witness.
-The third Chogyal of Sikkim is recognized for the task of maneuvering the Pang -Toed Dance of the present-day Monks.
+The third Chogyal of Sikkim is recognized for the task of maneuvering the Pang-Toed Dance of the present-day Monks.

-Chogyal is the chronological and religious king of Sikkim who presides over all the holy ceremonies and scrutinizes the fate of people.
-In Sikkim, the people worship the Lord Khanchendzonga who is also known as Chakdor Namgyal.
-This is a fiesta that ensures fellow feelings amongst the Lepchas and the Bhutias.
-The feeling of brotherhood is not rational but is based on the concept of love preached by Lord Buddha, because “Feelings are not supposed to be logical.
+Chogyal is the chronological and religious king of Sikkim who presides over all the holy ceremonies and scrutinizes the fate of the people.
+In Sikkim, the people worship Lord Khanchendzonga, also known as Chakdor Namgyal.
+This fiesta ensures fellow feelings amongst the Lepchas and the Bhutias.
+The sense of brotherhood is not rational but is based on the concept of love preached by Lord Buddha because "Feelings are not supposed to be logical.
 Dangerous is the man who has rationalized his emotions" (David Borenstein)

-This process can only be attained by the implementation of Kye Bhumsa and Thekong Tek.
-On the day of the grand carnival, the Lama displays the principal deity as a red-faced guardian angel, with a crown and five faces.
+This process can only be attained by implementing Kye Bhumsa and Thekong Tek.
+On the day of the grand carnival, the Lama displays the principal deity as a red-faced guardian angel with a crown and five faces.
 He rides on a Snow Lion.
-The pageant show is exquisite and elegant and is a remarkable show that deserves approbation and distinction.
+The pageant show is a remarkable show that deserves approbation and distinction.

 Celebration of the Pang Lhabsol Festival Sikkim

-Pang Lhabsol Sikkim is a mystical festival and is celebrated across Sikkim at different locations especially monasteries.
-A grand carnival is held on the grounds of the Tsuklakhang Monastery in Gangtok.
-Different communities like the Bhutias, Lepchas, and Nepalis come together to Sikkim to take part in the festivities with great enthusiasm, which represents the communal harmony in Sikkim.
+Pang Lhabsol Sikkim is a mystical festival celebrated across Sikkim at different locations, especially monasteries.
+A grand carnival is held at the Tsuklakhang Monastery in Gangtok.
+Different communities like the Bhutias, Lepchas, and Nepalis come together in Sikkim to participate in the festivities with great enthusiasm, representing the communal harmony in Sikkim.

-Elaborate rituals, dances, and prayers are performed by monks and lamas.
+Monks and lamas perform elaborate rituals, dances, and prayers.
 This keeps the locals and tourists hooked.
-A special dance, ‘Pang-Toed Chaam’ charms the people and directly aims at invoking Mount Kanchenjunga.
+A special dance, 'Pang-Toed Chaam' charms the people and directly aims at invoking Mount Kanchenjunga.

-Lamas wear fiery red-faced masks along with crowns made of five skulls and ride on a snow lion.
+Lamas wear fiery red-faced masks and crowns made of five skulls and ride on a snow lion.
 This represents the guardian angel and is a sight to behold.
-The enchanting dance and acrobatic moves on the sounds of drums and cymbals is something you will never forget once you see.
+The enchanting dance and acrobatic moves on the sounds of drums and cymbals are something you will never forget once you see.
 Later, the Mahakala, the protector of Dharma enters, which is probably one of the much-awaited parts of the celebration and brings a twist to the whole performance.